BZoennchen/supercollider-book/chapters/sounddesign/fm.md

 As the name indicates, applying frequency modulation means to modulate the frequency of a signal.
 In other words, we change the frequency of a signal over time.

-Frequency modulation in sound design was accidently discovered by John Chowning in the mid-60s.
+Frequency modulation in sound design was accidentally discovered by John Chowning in the mid-60s.
 He wanted to generate vibrato effects but noticed that when he increased the modulating frequency, a new complex sound appears.

 ```isc